STUDENT ATTENDANCE POLICY

-In case of an absence:
+In case of absence:

-üA parent or legal guardian is expected to call the school before 12:00 noon on the day of the absence, and a written note explaining the cause of the absence is required on the within 3 days of the student returns to school after the absence.
+üA parent or legal guardian is expected to call the school before 12:00 noon on the day of the absence, and a written note explaining the cause of the absence is required within 3 days of the student returns to school after the absence.
 Failure to provide the notice will result in the absence being recorded as ―unexcused‖.
 The school’s principal or designee is the only person authorized to excuse a student’s absence

 üA student absent from school shall not participate in any after school activity held on the day of the absence.